Sign up today

 Approximately 6 hours walking

 Today, we’ll be walking across plains where glaciers once rested, slowly moving and scouring out shallow tarns.
-Although an undulating trek with a few sections of exposed moorland, there are no significant climbs today.
+The track provides an undulating trek with a few sections of exposed moorland and multiple hill climbs and descents.

 We take our time venturing across vast button grass plains where ancient pencil pines fringe alpine tarns.
 Rising from the moors, the peaks of Cradle Mountain and Barn Bluff are behind us.
 Look ahead, and the stately Mt Pelion West comes into view.

-Those looking for additional challenge today can take a side trip to Lake Will.
+Those looking for an additional challenge today can take a side trip to Lake Will.
 Hugged by pencil pines and with its narrow quartzite sand rim, Lake Will is striking.
 Keep an eye out for gravel mounds along the way, remnants of Joseph Will’s coal mining efforts in the 1890s.
+Further along the track, Lake Windemere offers an opportunity for an invigorating swim.

 This evening, at Pine Forest Moor Hut, enjoy our outdoor dining setting with views out to Mt.
 Oakleigh in fine weather.